 A full choke at 30 yards may put 100% of the shot in the 30" circle.
 Turkey chokes are designed to give an even smaller pattern than a full choke.

 Steel shot, for several reasons, including less deforming in the barrel, tends to deliver tighter patterns.
 To shoot a tight pattern with steel shot, a Modified choke constriction will do the job.
 Full chokes are not necessary with steel shot and may not deliver any tighter pattern with steel shot than a Modified choke.
-We recommend using only a Modified or more open choke when using steel shot.
+Use a Modified or more open choke when using steel shot.